justinkiim/justinkiim/README.md

 ## Hey!
-It's Justin 👋
+I'm Justin 👋

 # Who Am I?
-- I'm a senior year Mathematics and Business student at the University of Waterloo
+- 🎓 Senior Mathematics and Business student at the University of Waterloo
-- I've previously worked as a People Advisory Services Mobility Accountant at Ernst & Young, and was previously a Data Scientist @ OntarioHose, on leading the digital transformation for the business.
-I'm currently working at Co-operators as a Portfolio Analytics & Insights intern on the Insights team, providing insights to various teams such as Pricing and Product teams.
+- 💼 Experience in data science, analytics, and consulting - previously a People Advisory Services Mobility Intern at Ernst & Young and a Data Scientist at Ontario Hose.
-- I really enjoy playing the Violin, big fan of _____
+- 📊 Currently a **Portfolio Analytics & Insights Intern at Co-operators**, supporting Pricing and Product teams through data pipeline developement, portfolio monitoring, and more analysis
+- 🏀⚽ Love playing basketball and soccer - favourite teams to watch: Toronto Raptors and AC Milan
+- 🎻 Passionate violinist and music enthusiast

-# Current Project
+# 🌱 Current Project
-- Hello
+- None ATM

-# Past Projects
+# 🧠 Past Projects
-- **Sap - Sustainability & Multidimensional Poverty Index**: Developing data-driven policy recommendations for SAP's sustainability initiatives utilizing k-means clustering and random forest models
+- **Sustainability & Multidimensional Poverty Index**: Developed data-driven policy recommendations for SAP's sustainability initiatives using k-means clustering and random forest models
-- **Estimating the Serverity of Auto Claims**: Predicting claims exceeding the threshold using predictive models
+- **Estimating the Serverity of Auto Claims**: Built predictive model to flag claims likely to exceed cost thresholds
-- **EY - Predicting the Impact and Severity of Wildfires**: Predicting onset and progression of wildfires using LSTM and U-Net architectures
+- **Predicting the Impact and Severity of Wildfires**: Designed deep learning models (LSTM and U-Net) to forecast wildfire onset and progression in Alberta

-# Contacts
+# 📫 Contacts
-- kjhkjws@outlook.com
+- 📧 kjhkjws@outlook.com
-- LinkedIn
+- 🔗 LinkedIn